 stop 5 – Maplewood Hotel

-The Maplewood Hotel was constructed for Frank Beebe of the Beebe Wool Mill.
+The Maplewood Hotel (LOCATION) was constructed for Frank Beebe of the Beebe Wool Mill.
 He was very much interested in the heritage of Holyoke and in helping the poor of Holyoke.
 He himself lived on one of the floors.
 Part of the establishment was the Maplewood Dining Rooms at 16 Essex Street.
 Next door up was the Maplewood Baths at 18 Essex Street.
 They used there a method called the Battle Creek Sanitarium System.

 stop 6 – Holyoke Main United States Post Office